 A debtor is a person who owes money to another party.
-If you owe money to a credit card, mortgage, auto loan, family member, etc. then you are a debtor.
+If you owe money to a credit card, mortgage, auto loan, family member, etc., then you are a debtor.
 Almost everyone is a debtor.

 The creditor is prohibited from taking any collection action against a debtor once the creditor is notified of a bankruptcy filing.
-After you file bankruptcy, you will no longer be harassed by creditors—all of the collection calls will stop and you will stop receiving the annoying past due bills in the mail.
-It does not matter if you file a Chapter 7 or Chapter 13 bankruptcy; either way, the automatic stay prohibits creditors from harassing you.
+After you file bankruptcy, you will no longer be harassed by creditors—all of the collection calls will stop and you will stop receiving the annoying past-due bills in the mail.
+It does not matter if you file a Chapter 7 or Chapter 13 bankruptcy.
+Either way, the automatic stay prohibits creditors from harassing you.

-After the foreclosure sale is held there is also a 10 day redemption period or upset bid period.
-If the Chapter 13 bankruptcy is filed during any point of the foreclosure process then it will stop the foreclosure and give you time to bring your mortgage payments current through the bankruptcy case.
-It is important to keep in mind that during the foreclosure process the mortgage lender or HOA is incurring attorney fees that may have to be paid back during the case.
-To keep the payments affordable it is usually better to file a Chapter 13 bankruptcy sooner rather than later.
+After the foreclosure sale is held, there is also a 10-day redemption period or upset bid period.
+If the Chapter 13 bankruptcy is filed during any point of the foreclosure process, then it will stop the foreclosure and give you time to bring your mortgage payments current through the bankruptcy case.
+It is important to keep in mind that during the foreclosure process, the mortgage lender or HOA is incurring attorney fees that may have to be paid back during the case.
+To keep the payments affordable, it is usually better to file for Chapter 13 bankruptcy sooner rather than later.